Modulus for bases of matroids: Introduction

 \section{Introduction}

 The theory of modulus on graphs has been extensively studied in recent years \cite{modulus, pietrominimal, pietroblocking, pietrofairest, polynomial}.
+Discrete modulus is a very flexible and general tool for measuring the richness of families of objects defined on a finite set.
 Consider a graph $G =(V,E)$, a family of objects is defined as a collection of usage vectors on the edgeset $E$.
 In particular, subsets of $E$ are associated to their indicator functions in $\R^E$.
 Various families have been thoroughly investigated, such as all $s$-$t$ paths, all $s$-$t$ cuts, and all spanning trees.
 The modulus of the family of all $s$-$t$ paths recovers minimum $s$-$t$ cuts, shortest $s$-$t$ paths, and the effective resistance from $s$ to $t$ \cite{modulus}.

 The modulus of the family of spanning trees on undirected graphs was studied in \cite{pietrofairest}.
 Their work involves the probabilistic interpretation of the spanning tree modulus: